 2018 was a year when the hard work undertaken in the previous year began to pay off.
 In 2017, the University restructured and refreshed its entire undergraduate curriculum, standardising courses on a common credit size across colleges and moving to semester mode.
 The pedagogy, content and assessment were also sharpened to increase the focus on graduate employability.
-While existing students completed their qualifications on the old curriculum, all new undergraduate students started in 2018 on the new curriculum.
+While existing students completed their qualifications on the old the new curriculum.